What is a Veterinary Specialist?

 How many specialties are there?

 Not all veterinarians that call themselves “specialists” have completed this training.
 Veterinarians that have passed these examinations and completed all requirements become Diplomates of their respective specialty colleges.
 Active Diplomate status indicates recognition by the American Veterinary Medical Association’s (AVMA) American Board of Veterinary Specialties in a Board-certified specialty.
 Currently, there are more than 20 recognized veterinary specialty organizations (RVSOs) with greater than 40 different veterinary specialties.
-VetSpecialists.com is a resource to find ACVIM veterinary specialists in cardiology, large animal internal medicine, neurology, oncology and small animal internal medicine.
+VetSpecialists.com is a resource to find ACVIM veterinary specialists in cardiology, large animal internal medicine, neurology, nutrition, oncology and small animal internal medicine.